munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

-Now is a good time to define these two new instructions:
+Now is a good time to define these two new instructions.

 ^code property-ops (1 before, 1 after)

-And add support for disassembling them:
+And add support for disassembling them.

 ^code disassemble-property-ops (1 before, 1 after)

 ### Interpreting getter and setter expressions

-Sliding over to the runtime, we'll start with get expressions since those are a little simpler:
+Sliding over to the runtime, we'll start with get expressions since those are a little simpler.

 ^code interpret-get-property (3 before, 2 after)

-When the interpreter reaches this instruction, the expression to the left of the `.` has already been executed and the resulting instance is on top of the stack.
+When the interpreter reaches this instruction, the expression to the left of the dot has already been executed and the resulting instance is on top of the stack.
 We read the field name from the constant pool and look it up in the instance's field table.
 If the hash table contains an entry with that name, we pop the instance and push the entry's value as the result.

 Of course, the field might not exist.
 In Lox, we've defined that to be a runtime error.
-So we add a check for that and abort if it happens:
+So we add a check for that and abort if it happens.

 ^code get-undefined (3 before, 3 after)

 <span name="field">There</span> is another failure mode to handle which you've
 probably noticed.
 The above code assumes the expression to the left of the dot did evaluate to an ObjInstance.
-But there's nothing preventing a user from
+But there's nothing preventing a user from writing this:
-writing:

 ```lox
 var obj = "not an instance";